-Here, we just give a list of the steps we recommend you follow to create your base map.
+Here, we give a list of the steps we recommend you follow to create your base map.
 Turn to the chapter on your specific state, to learn how these steps relate to your own situation.
-Your state chapter also outlines how your base map can be modified or updated to meet your community's needs, as well as recent changes that have occurred on the ground in your state since its model was first developed.
+Your state chapter also outlines how your base map can be modified or updated to meet your community's needs.